solana-foundation/developer-content/content/courses/program-security/account-data-matching.md

 }
 ```

-#### Use Anchor constraints
+### Use Anchor Constraints

 Anchor simplifies this with the `has_one` constraint.
 You can use the `has_one`
-constraint to move the data validation check from the instruction logic to the
+constraint to move the data validation check from the instruction handler logic
-`UpdateAdmin` struct.
+to the `UpdateAdmin` struct.

 In the example below, `has_one = admin` specifies that the `admin` account
 signing the transaction must match the `admin` field stored on the